OpenBMB/VisCPM/README_en.md

 VisCPM is governed by the [GML License](https://github.com/OpenBMB/General-Model-License/blob/main/%E9%80%9A%E7%94%A8%E6%A8%A1%E5%9E%8B%E8%AE%B8%E5%8F%AF%E5%8D%8F%E8%AE%AE-%E6%9D%A5%E6%BA%90%E8%AF%B4%E6%98%8E-%E5%AE%A3%E4%BC%A0%E9%99%90%E5%88%B6-%E9%9D%9E%E5%95%86%E4%B8%9A%E5%8C%96.md), and permits individual and research usages.
 If you intend to utilize the model for commercial purposes, please reach out to cpm@modelbest.cn to negotiate commercial licensing.

 The CPM-Bee base, governed by the [General Model License (GML)](https://github.com/OpenBMB/General-Model-License/blob/main/%E9%80%9A%E7%94%A8%E6%A8%A1%E5%9E%8B%E8%AE%B8%E5%8F%AF%E5%8D%8F%E8%AE%AE-%E6%9D%A5%E6%BA%90%E8%AF%B4%E6%98%8E-%E5%AE%A3%E4%BC%A0%E9%99%90%E5%88%B6-%E5%95%86%E4%B8%9A%E6%8E%88%E6%9D%83.md), permits commercial usage.
 If you intend to utilize the model for commercial purposes, please reach out to cpm@modelbest.cn to obtain the certificate of authorization.

-## 📢 News
-`VisCPM`` is continuously being upgraded.
-In the near future, we will support functions such as low-resource reasoning, easy-to-use web deployment, and provide online demos for everyone.
-In the future, we will provide new versions of models with upgraded capabilities.
-Please continue to pay attention!

-- [VisCPM-Chat](https://huggingface.co/openbmb/VisCPM-Chat) and [VisCPM-Paint](https://huggingface.co/openbmb/VisCPM-Paint) have been integrated into the huggingface framework, which is convenient for developers
-- we provide a simple web version demo, which is convenient for users to quickly deploy services
-- we provide two online demos [Chat](https://huggingface.co/spaces/openbmb/viscpm-chat) and [Paint](https://huggingface.co/spaces/openbmb/viscpm-paint) for users who do not have conditions to deploy

 ## ✅ Todo
 `VisCPM` is still undergoing continuous improvement, and we will further optimize it in the following aspects: